Evangelical Lutheran Joint Synod of Ohio: Synodical Conference

 In October 1870, the Joint Synod of Ohio contacted several of the conservative Midwestern Lutheran synods that opposed the General Synod and had either never joined the General Council or had withdrawn from it, to discuss the possibility of a union.
 This led to the Joint Synod of Ohio, the Missouri Synod, the Wisconsin Synod, the Minnesota Synod, the Illinois Synod, and the Norwegian Synod forming the Evangelical Lutheran Synodical Conference of North America, on July 10–16, 1872, in Milwaukee, Wisconsin.
 However, in 1881, less than a decade later, the "Predestination Controversy" led to the Ohio Synod leaving the Synodical Conference.
 In that controversy the Ohio and Norwegian synods held that God elects people to salvation "in view of the faith" (intuitu fidei) he foresaw they would have, while the Missouri and Wisconsin synods held that the cause is wholly due to God's grace.
 Efforts made between 1903 and 1929 to reach agreement on the issue were ultimately unsuccessful.
 During this time, Frederick William Stellhorn left the Missouri Synod to become a seminary professor in the Ohio Synod.

 A group of congregations within the Ohio Synod disagreed with the synod's position on the controversy and left to form the Evangelical Lutheran Concordia Synod of Pennsylvania and Other States, joined the Synodical Conference in 1882, and merged into the Missouri Synod in 1886.

 By the 1910s, administrative offices for the synod with a president and a few secretaries and staff had been established in Columbus, Ohio, near its publishing house and Evangelical Lutheran Theological Seminary (1830) and affiliated Capital University (1850).

+Beginning in 1917 during the outbreak of World War I, anti-German and xenophobic sentiment grew in the Midwest, causing the majority of Ohio Synod churches to cease conducting services in German, and the Luther Seminary in Saint Paul to stop instructing in the language.